Starbucks Exec. Howard Schultz Admits ‘I’m Embarrassed’ & ‘Ashamed’ By Arrest Of 2 Black Men

 “It will cost millions of dollars, but I’ve always viewed this and things like this as not an expense, but an investment in our people and our company.
 And we’re better than this,” he said of the company’s plan to close on May 29.
 “There’s no doubt in my mind that the reason that they (police) were called was because they were African American,” he said.
 “That’s not who Starbucks is.”

-The arrests occurred after the store manager noticed them sitting in the cafe without buying anything.
-They told them that they were waiting to meet a friend, and they still called 911 on them.
+The arrests occurred after the store manager noticed the two men sitting in the cafe without buying anything.
+The men told the staff that they were waiting to meet a friend, but the manager still called 911, and reported that they were loitering.
 Customers at the store told police repeatedly that the two men were doing nothing wrong, and the friend even showed up and said they were telling the truth.
 Police still took them away.

-The Philadelphia store manager has left the company, according to Schultz, though he did not divulge whether or not they were fired.
+The Philadelphia store manager has now left the company, according to Schultz, though he did not divulge whether or not she was fired.
+Starbucks CEO Kevin Johnson also met with the two men in Philadelphia to apologize for the “reprehensible” incident, according to the company’s spokesperson, who declined to disclose the details of the meeting.